You can see him all the time, though, at RushLimbaugh.com.

 Thank you, Congresswoman, for joining us.

-Go back to Saving the Country.
+Go back to saving the country.

-I'm Mary Madeline filling in for Rush.
+I'm Mary Madeline, filling in for Rush.

 We'll be right back with your call.

-You're listening to the EIB network.
+You're listening to the EIB Network.

-Hi Mary Madeline filling in for Rush Limbaugh, 800 28282, Rush Limbaugh dot com.
+I'm Mary Madeline, filling in for Rush Limbaugh, 800-282-2882.

 What president has ever won without winning the male vote?

-One of the founding reasons I became a conservative, because I grew up a liberal, had no choice, South Chicago.
+One of the founding reasons I became a conservative, because I grew up a liberal, I had no choice, South Chicago.

-Oh, Snerdley.
+Oh, Snerdly.

 No, I didn't even think about it.

-Well, I was a Democrat, I was a Kennedy kind of Democrat.
+I was a Kennedy kind of Democrat.

 And that was my focus.